"Can settle almost anything."Chambers & Partners - researching the world's best lawyers

 You will be actively involved in the mediation meeting and you will only settle the dispute if you decide that is what you want to do.

 The terms of any settlement reached at a mediation meeting can be very wide-ranging and are not restricted to the points in dispute at the meeting.
 The settlement will normally bring any court proceedings to an end.

 Mediation is effective in commercial business to resolve corporate disputes, shareholders’ disputes and disputes between businesses.
 Mediation is also helpful in private law environments, such as boundary disputes and contested probate issues.

-We have three highly qualified mediators available to assist you:
+We have two highly qualified mediators available to assist you:

 This team of experts can carry out mediations for you at short notice and at reasonable cost.

 All our mediators are qualified with the leading training organisation, CEDR and have extensive experience of mediation meetings.

 Our qualified mediators do not seek to act as a judge at the meeting and will not express opinions about the merits of your case.
 Their sole objective is to assist you to settle the case with the other side.

 Because all mediations are different, it is important to have experienced professionals to guide you through the process - whether acting as independent mediators or as your mediation advocate.

 B P Collins' experience in mediation law includes: